 The new bill should be understood as the first of several significant changes coming to Australia.
 In the near future, the country’s core privacy legislation will be overhauled.
 Even before the major breaches this year, a recent paper released by the Australian government clarified that major changes were on the horizon, pointing toward a protection law that could resemble the European Union’s General Data Protection Regulation (GDPR) — considered the “gold standard” of privacy legislation.

-How to Respond to Increased Australian Privacy Penalties
+How to respond to increased Australian Privacy Penalties

 The Privacy Penalty Bill shows that allowing breaches to happen can no longer be “part of doing business.”
 A single fine on the scale defined by the Privacy Penalty Bill would be devastating.
 Still, especially when one considers that there are hundreds of global regulations each with breach penalties, a multinational incident wil soon become financially ruinous for companies of any size.